Girgias/php-rfcs/container-offset-behaviour.md

 - `true` is cast to 1

-- Non fractional floating point numbers which fit in an int are cast to their int value
+- Non-fractional floating point numbers which fit in an int are cast to their int value

 Offsets of type resource are cast to int with the following warning: